Are you planning a Vietnam trip from North to South? Not sure where to start, where to go and how long should you spend there?

 Airbnb Halong Bay

 Head to the North West of Vietnam about 350 km from Hanoi to find the scenic area of Sapa.
-An area famous for trekking, local villages, scenic landscapes, lush paddy rice fields, local cuisines, markets and more.
+When you visit Vietnam you should allow a few days to visit Sapa, an area famous for trekking, local villages, scenic landscapes, lush paddy rice fields, local cuisines, markets and more.

 You should plan to spend at least 2 nights minimum.

-More Options on Where to stay in Sapa
+More Hotel Options on Where to stay in Sapa

 Mai Chau is located 3 hours from Hanoi.
 If you are short of time when visiting Hanoi Mai Chau is an alternative to travelling to Sapa, or if you have unlimited time why not visit both?
 Mai Chau is perfect for trekking, caving, kayaking, cycling, visiting local markets and enjoying local cuisine.